Sony Michel Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Recent Performances

-- Last week against the Vikings, Michel rushed for 131 yards on 27 carries (averaging 4.9 yards per carry) while scoring one touchdown.
+- In last week's matchup with the Vikings, Michel racked up 131 yards on 27 carries (averaging 4.9 yards per carry) while scoring one touchdown on the ground.

-- Over his last three games, Michel has rushed for 302 yards on 65 carries (100.7 ypg), with one touchdown.
+- Michel has 302 rushing yards (100.7 ypg) on 65 carries with one touchdown over his last three outings.

 Michel's Los Angeles Teammates